Implementation

 Improving current quality of life begins with clarification of what quality of life means to the individual.
 The focus is usually on essential and desired activities and relationships (See Case #3 below).
 Helpful questions include:

 - What does a typical day in your life look like?
-What tasks and relationships give you the most trouble (See Case #4 below)?
+What tasks and relationships are giving you the most trouble (See Case #4 below)?

 - What would you like to be able to do that you can’t do now?